dyninc/dyn-python/docs/tm/services/dsf/dsf.rst

     >>> #Now, say you don't want your update changes to be implicitly published. you can turn off implicit publishing for
     >>> #the service level changes.
-    >>> #!!!WARNING!!!! changing the implict publish flag ONLY disables implicit publishing for this Object,
+    >>> #!!!WARNING!!!! changing the implicit publish flag ONLY disables implicit publishing for this Object,
     >>> #not any of its children objects like Rulesets etc.
     >>>
     >>> td.label